How scan tools are changing - Auto Service World

 As vehicle technology has evolved, so too have the scan tools we use to diagnose vehicles.

-But even the best scan tool can’t do everything.
+But even the best scan tool can’’ do everything.
 Many independent shops will have multiple tools.
 Tool A may have a feature that Tool B doesn’t.
 But Tool B might have a feature that the other doesn’t.
 Between the two, or more of them, they cover most of what is needed to get the job done.
 And, sometimes, the only tool that will do the job is the factory scan tool.
 It may not be often, but it does happen.

 Just like aftermarket tools, factory scan tools have evolved.
 Many vehicle manufacturers offer subscription-based versions of their scan tools that are compatible with J2534 pass-through devices.
 You can use the same universal J2534 device used to reprogram modules to also access factory-level scan tools in independent shops.